sagemath/sagewiki_to_gh-2022-10-10/sage-3.4.1.md

 == Modular Forms ==

- * Implement Pizer's algorithm for computing Brandt Modules and Brandt Matrices (Jon Bober, Alia Hamieh, Victoria de Quehen, William Stein, Gonzalo Tornaria) -- The new module {{{sage/modular/quatalg/brandt.py}}} implements the algorithm of Pizer for computing modular forms using quaternion algebras.
+ * Implement Pizer's algorithm for computing Brandt Modules and Brandt Matrices (William Stein, Gonzalo Tornaria, Jon Bober, Alia Hamieh, Victoria de Quehen) -- The new module {{{sage/modular/quatalg/brandt.py}}} implements the algorithm of Pizer for computing modular forms using quaternion algebras.
 See the [[http://swc-wiki.sagemath.org/2009/other/pizer|sage wiki]] for more information on this implementation and Pizer's original algorithm.

  * Multiplication for modular forms (David Loeffler) -- New method {{{__mul__}}} for {{{ModularFormElement}}} objects, which essentially allows for multiplication of modular forms.
 Here's an example with character: